TotalMiner/totalminer.github.io/lua/functions/inventory/clear_inventory.md

 ## Parameters

-- `item_id:` The item to clear.
+- `item_id`: The item to clear.
 If omitted, all items will be cleared

 ___